ennova/rack-pidantic/README.md

     $ bundle install

 If you're using Rails then Rack::Pidantic will automatically be inserted into your middleware stack.
-If you're using Sinatra than take a look at how to use [Rack Middleware](http://www.sinatrarb.com/intro.html#Rack%20Middleware).
+If you're using Sinatra then take a look at how to use [Rack Middleware](http://www.sinatrarb.com/intro.html#Rack%20Middleware).

 ## Tests

-Execute the entire test suite.
+Run the entire test suite.

     $ rake